PrincetonUniversity/job_defense_shield/docs/setup.md

 $ python job_defense_shield.py --usage-overview --report
 ```

 This feature is useful when combined with `cron`.
-That is, one can receive a daily report showing all of the instances of underutilization across all of the systems.
-This is shown later.
+That is, one can receive a daily report showing all of the instances of underutilization across all of the systems (see [reports](reports/overview.md)).

 ## Troubleshooting the Installation